 Jim holds a B.A. in philosophy from the University of California, Los Angeles, and is a former U.S. Army paratrooper.
 A self-described “radical for capitalism,” he celebrates the virtue of making money from his horse ranch in Southern California.
 Follow Jim on Twitter: @Woodsish.

-Bryan’s experience has given him a unique approach to high-yield investing: He combines his insights into dividend-paying investments with in-depth fundamental research in order to pick stocks with high dividend yields and capital appreciation potential.
+Bryan’s experience has given him a unique approach to high-yield investing: He combines his insights into dividend-paying investments with in-depth fundamental research in order to pick stocks with high dividend yields and potential capital appreciation.

-With his reputation for taking complex investment strategies and breaking them down to easy-to-understand advice for investors, Bryan also provides upgrades to Cash Machine called Premium Income, Quick Income Trader, and Instant Income Trader which give subscribers unique ways to generate additional income.
+With his reputation for taking complex investment strategies and breaking them down to easy-to-understand advice for investors, Bryan also provides an upgrade to Cash Machine called Premium Income, which gives subscribers a unique way to generate additional income on the Cash Machine stocks.
+He also has two other services to generate a juicy income flow and quick capital gains by using a variety of other strategies in his Quick Income Trader and Instant Income Trader services.

 Bob Carlson is editor of the monthly newsletter, Retirement Watch.
 In it, he provides independent, objective research covering all the financial issues of retirement and retirement planning.
 Carlson also is Chairman of the Board of Trustees of the Fairfax County Employees’ Retirement System, which has over $2.8 billion in assets, and has served on the board since 1992.
 He was a member of the Board of Trustees of the Virginia Retirement System, which oversaw $42 billion in assets, from 2001-2005.